pinobatch/little-things-nes/tellinglys/README.md

 press at the title screen and then seed a random number generator from the time it took.

-But simple emulators always change inputs at the same time each frame, such as the start or end of vertical blanking.
+Simple emulators always change inputs at the same time each frame, such as the start or end of vertical blanking.
 The lack of variance in timing is telling about whether an emulator was used;
 hence the name.